aaudric/aaudric/README.md

 ## About Me

 I'm Audric Girondin, a passionate software developer and AI enthusiast.
 I love building innovative solutions and exploring new technologies, especially in the field of artificial intelligence and machine learning.
+I'm also a Master's student in Applied Mathematics and Computer Science.

 - 🔭 I’m currently working on various AI and ML projects
 - 🌱 I’m currently learning advanced machine learning techniques and deep learning